ashebani/testimonials-grid-section-main/README.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - Testimonial Grid Section solution

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7/hub).
+This is a solution to the [Testimonial Grid Section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents